 Rule 106: All teams in the Clare League must have Personal Accident & Public Liability Insurance.

 Rule 107: The League to provide up to 25 medals for all League winners if that club has 25 registered players who played a minimum of 3 games during the League campaign.
 List of players eligible for a medal to be sent on by club within 14 days after cup has been presented to them.
 List will then be verified with list of registered players.
 If no list provided by club then League will present club with the normal allocation of 17 winners medals.

 Rule 108: Five (5) substitutes may be used in any match under the control of the Clare and District Soccer League.

 Rule 109: When the winning club has been declared in any Competition, the following effect shall be subscribed to:-

-"We, the members of and representing.......................which has now been declared to have won the .................. and the said Trophy having been delivered to us, we do hereby, on behalf of the said .................. club, individually and collectively, engage to return same to the Secretary of the LEAGUE 2 (two) weeks prior to the completion of any competition or 1/4 Final in good order and condition, and provided the said Trophy be damaged beyond repair, destroyed by fire, or lost in any way while in our possession, we agree to refund the Clare and District Soccer League the amount of its value."
+"We, the members of and representing.......................which has now been declared to have won the .................. and the said Trophy having been delivered to us, we do hereby, on behalf of the said .................. club, individually and collectively, engage to return same to the Secretary of the LEAGUE at the March delegate meeting in good order and condition, and provided the said Trophy be damaged beyond repair, destroyed by fire, or lost in any way while in our possession, we agree to refund the Clare and District Soccer League the amount of its value."

 Rule 110: Any infringement of any the Rules of the LEAGUE or the Laws of the Game shall render the offenders liable to expulsion, suspension, fine or other penalty as the LEAGUE may think fit.